 The NES Network was launched to promote, encourage and foster cross-disciplinary and cross-college dialogues, collaboration and discussion on areas relating to the environment.
-Many faculty members at CUNY are concerned with the multiple intersections between nature and society.
+Many students and faculty members at CUNY are concerned with the multiple intersections between nature and society.
 These research interests range from environmental ethics, ecology, environmental justice, conservation, and natural resource use, to questions of how society can achieve sustainable development.
 And yet, rarely do we interact in ways that would enhance our research through dialogue, sharing, and collaboration.

 Although faculty members (and students) are identified with a single discipline, environmental issues are multi-dimensional and interdisciplinary by definition.
 To address them requires understanding of human welfare, science, technology, public policy, and social change.
 One of the goals of the Nature, Ecology and Society Network is to encourage such interdisciplinary collaborative research — work that strengthens our projects and investigations, through building a comprehensive network.